liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/14-building-mobile-sdks.markdown

 only needed if you are building for Android and want to publish your JAR file to Maven.

-Note that there is also a `destination` property that can only be set in `gradle.properties`.
+Note that there is also a `destination` property that can only be set in the `gradle.properties` file.
 This property specifies the destination for the generated source files.
-Generally, you won't need to change this.
+Generally, you don't need to change this.

 After you specify the properties you need, the Mobile SDK Builder generates your portlet client code in the folder `modules/${your_portlet_context}`.
 In this